shakacode/react_on_rails/docs/basics/upgrading-react-on-rails.md

 We specialize in helping companies to quickly and efficiently move from versions before 9 to current.
 The older versions use the Rails asset pipeline to package client assets.
 The current and recommended way is to use Webpack 4 for asset preparation.
 You may also need help migrating from the `rails/webpacker`'s Webpack configuration to a better setup ready for Server Side Rendering.

 ## Upgrading to v12
+### Recent versions
-* Make sure that you are on a relatively more recent version of rails and webpacker.
+Make sure that you are on a relatively more recent version of rails and webpacker. v12 is tested on Rails 6.
+It should work on Rails v5.
+If you're on an older version, and v12 doesn't work, please file an issue.

-* If the webpacker webpack config files exist, then React on Rails will not override the default assets:precompile setup by rails/webpacker.
-The fix is to remove the JS files inside of config/webpack, like config/webpack/production.js.
+### i18n default format changed to JSON
 * If you're using the internalization helper, then set `config.i18n_output_format = 'js'`.
 You can later update to the default JSON format as you will need to update your usage of that file.
+A JSON format is more efficient.

-* Updated API for ReactOnRails.register.
+### Updated API for `ReactOnRails.register()`

 In order to solve the issues regarding React Hooks compatibility, the number of parameters for functions is used to determine if you have a render function that will get invoked to return a React component, or you are registering a React component defined by a function.

-Registered Objects are of the following types:

 ##### Correct

+Registered Objects are of the following types.
 Either of these will work:
 1. Take **2 params** and return **a React function or class component**.
 A function component is a function that takes zero or one params and returns a React Element, like JSX.
     ```js